jashkenas/ruby-processing/README.md

 ## Deprecated Methods

-From version 2.5.1 some previously implemented processing (convenience) methods were deprecated in favor of ruby alternatives for details see wiki [notice][], and they have mostly been removed in favor or ruby alternatives.
+From version 2.5.1 some previously implemented processing (convenience) methods were deprecated in favor of ruby alternatives for details see wiki [notice][], and they have since mostly been removed in favor or ruby alternatives.

 [License][]